sanchelsea/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to make sure it is overfitted first and then attempt to generalize it.

-My step was to start with the Lenet convolution neural network.
+My first step was to start with the Lenet convolution neural network.
 I added normailization layer to it using keras lambda.
 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I trained with only center images of Track 1 data and ran the simulator to see how well the car was driving around.
 Unfortunately it was going off track in the turn after the bridge.
 I then added flip augmentation but it didnt help.